alonrbar/react-peppermint/README.md

     }
 }

-//
+// -------------------------
 // App.tsx
 //
-// connect it to React components
+// connect the view-model to a React component
-//
+// -------------------------

+import * as React from 'react';
+import { withViewModel } from 'react-peppermint';
+import { AppVm } from './appVm';

 export interface AppProps {
     someValue: string;
     updateValue: (val: string) => void;
 }

-class App extends React.PureComponent<AppProps> { // note: you don't even need to
+class App extends React.Component<AppProps> {   // Note: You don't even need to
                                                 // declare the props, you can use
-                                                  // AppVm directly if you wish
+                                                // AppVm as a type directly if
+                                                // you want.
     public render() {
         return (
             <div>